Performance & Production Arts | UAL Diploma/Extended Diploma in Theatre Technology & Event Production | Level 3

 - Practical course allows you to explore and build your skills

-Close proximity to Brighton and London - both offering a wealth of theatre experiences.
+- Close proximity to Brighton and London - both offering a wealth of theatre experiences

-Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
+Without a doubt, one of the reasons we know you will love studying at Northbrook College is the renowned creative facilities and atmosphere at our West Durrington Campus.
 The campus is a dedicated arts space, with the theatre courses running alongside music and art & design courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.

 - Lighting technician/designer